wix-incubator/erb/express/wix-express-error-handler/README.md

 # wix-express-error-handler

-A middleware that handles errors and timeouts sourced during the processing of an express request.
+A middleware that handles errors sourced during the processing of an express request.

-On error or timeout, the module will return HTTP status code 500 or 504 with a default response.
-Additionally, it allows the developer to customize the 500 and 504 pages.
+On error, the handler will return HTTP status defined by the `Error` instance `httpStatusCode` property or 500 Internal Server Error if not defined.

+For AJAX request (Accept: application/json) the returned body content will be a JSON object with the following
+properties:
+- `errorCode` - taken from `errorCode` property of `Error` instance (or `-100` if not defined)
+- `message` - either the `Error` message (if `Error` instance has `_exposeMessage` property set to `true`) or a generic error message with an optional request-id taken from the [web-context aspect](../../aspects/wix-web-context-aspect).

+P.S.
+To easily define your custom `Error` classes use [wix-errors](../../errors/wix-errors/README.md).

 ## install